clstoulouse/motu-client-python/README.md

 ## <a name="InstallationPre">Prerequisites</a>
 You must use python version 2.7.X or later.
 This program is fully compatible with Python 3.X versions.
+__/!\__ motuclient does not work with the OpenSSL library release 1.1.1.e.
+Either use an older version such as the 1.1.1.d or jump to the 1.1.1.f release.
-There is two methods to install the client, by using PIP or from a tar.gz file.
+There are two methods to install the client, by using PIP or from a tar.gz file.
  [setuptools](#InstallationSetuptools) python package has be installed in order to display the motuclient version successfully.

 ## <a name="InstallationPIP">Using PIP</a>